Algebraic Groups over Finite Fields: Connections Between Subgroups and Isogenies: Introduction.

 \section{Introduction.}

 Linear algebraic groups are groups of matrices defined by polynomial equations.
 We adopt the classical notion of algebraic group as a group of rational points over the algebraic closure, following the language of A.~Borel, J.~Tits and C.~Chevalley~\cite{borel2001, chevalley1954algebraic, chevalley1947algebraic}.
 Throughout the article we clarify where the modern scheme-theoretic approach~\cite{milne2017algebraic, RG, waterhouse1979introduction} differs.
-We focus on linear algebraic groups over finite fields, which include most finite simple groups as group of rational points~\cite{gorenstein2013}.
+We focus on linear algebraic groups over finite fields.
+They are are closely related to the classification of finite simple groups~\cite{gorenstein2013}.

 Before presenting the main results, we introduce some notation.
 Let~$\f_q$ be a finite field with~$q$ elements and characteristic~$p$.
 We denote by $\cl{\f_q}$ an algebraic closure.
 For every~$n\geq 1$ we consider the finite extension~$\f_{q^n} \subseteq \cl{\f_q}$.
 A \emph{linear algebraic group}~$G$ defined over~$\f_q$ is a closed subgroup of~$\gl_m(\cl{\f_q})$ defined by polynomial equations with coefficients in~$\f_q$.
 We always assume that~$G$ is connected.
 The \emph{group of} $\f_{q^n}$-\emph{rational points}~$G(\f_{q^n})$ is the subgroup of~$G$ whose elements have entries in~$\f_{q^n}$.
 The Frobenius automorphism~$x\mapsto x^{q^n}$ of~$\f_{q^n}$ extends naturally to a group automorphism~$g\mapsto \sigma_{q^n}(g)$ of~$G$ via the action on the matrix entries.
 The group of rational points~$G(\f_{q^n})$ is exactly the fixed subgroup of~$\sigma_{q^n}$.
 An \emph{isogeny} between connected linear algebraic groups is a surjective homomorphism~$\phi:G'\to G$ with finite kernel.
 We call~\emph{order} of~$\phi$ the cardinality of the kernel~$\abs{\ker\phi}$.